oncohub-charity/oncohub-charity/README.md

 OncoHub
 </p>
 <br/>
-The place where open source community try to overcome oncology challenges.
+The place where open source community try to overcome oncology challenges 🧬.
 <br/>
 Data science has huge influence on medicine today.
-Mission of this organization is to gather people willing contribute to open source projects related to oncology.
+Mission of this organization is to gather people 🤝 willing contribute to open source projects related to oncology.

 Area of interest:
 - immunotherapy
-in the future:
 - phytotherapy
 - nutrition science
 - and more